 Entering the lobby as returning Jim “Doc the Rube” Carter twisted balloons into all manner of improbable shapes and sizes, part of the fun for this long-time attendee was wondering when precisely the long-drawn cylindrical shapes would go “POP!” during the movie proceedings.
 (Serendipitous to, one hopes, Buster taking one of his lifetime-honed pratfalls.)
 Returning organist Clark Wilson’s walk-in music provided an eclectic medley of offbeat choices, everything from Billy Joel and Elton John to John Williams’ theme to Indiana Jones; and, as in its very best renderings, childhood favorite The Rainbow Connection on the Grand Barton nearly brought this grateful listener to tears of nostalgic joy.

-MC Joe Thompson stepped from behind the Capitol Theater curtain to impart his unique brand of enthusiasm on the matinee audience, instructing the audience on properly augmenting their applause levels from a polite and welcoming “1” to an energetic and encouraging Duck Soup Cinema “10”.
-With local Q106 radio morning host Jackson Jones, the “light” in bulb jokes and banter introduced an always wonderful mix of on-stage, pre-feature performers.
+MC Joe Thompson stepped from behind the Capitol Theater curtain to impart his unique brand of enthusiasm on the matinee audience, instructing the audience on properly augmenting their applause levels from a polite and welcoming “1” to an energetic and encouraging Duck Soup Cinema “10”, providing energetic lead-ins to each performance.

 First up was unique handpan artist Shlomo Calvo, who performed a beautifully expressive longer piece on the two-tiered, percussive instrument.
 The audience was positively rapt while under the haunting spell of its otherworldly melodies.